Steps for Making a Platinum/Palladium Print

 Platinum/palladium prints are made by coating paper, usually watercolour paper, with a light sensitive solution of platinum and palladium salts.
 After the paper is dry the paper and negative are sandwiched in a frame to hold them tightly together and exposed to ultraviolet light.
 The exposed print is then put in a developer.
 The final steps are putting the print in two clearing baths and a last wash in plain water.
 Illustrations of the steps in the process are below.

 Coating the watercolour paper with a solution of light-sensitive solution of platinum/palladium salts.
+The proportions among the different solutions that compose the solution used for coating are measured by drop counts.

 Dried paper and negative in the contact frame ready for exposure to ultraviolet light.
 A good contact between paper and negative results in a sharp final image.